-Remote Access
+Remote Management

 This function allows remote client to access this router from WAN side.
-You can set the lease time and click Enable to enable this setting.
-To disable this function, just click Disable.
+You can set the lease time or choose the Unlimited time setting for the remote client connecting to you and then click Enable to enable this setting.